 What is the concept of an unmetered server?

-As the name suggests, an unmetered server is where the data usage of your server is not metered by the service provider.
-Thus, it gives you absolute freedom to use as much data as you need without being penalized for the overage.
+As the name suggests, an unmetered server is where the service provider doesnt meter the data usage of your server.
+Thus, it gives you absolute freedom to use as much data without being penalized for the overage.
 Service providers like Dynamic Hosting offer a range of plans for your dedicated server hosting.
-But before choosing a plan, you need to understand how the usages are measured by the service providers and how they charge you for the overage.
+But before choosing a plan, you need to understand how the service providers measure the usages and how they charge you for the overage.

 Who needs unmetered servers?

-With an unmetered plan, they can run their website without being worried about paying any additional charge.
+With an unmetered plan, they can run their website without worrying about paying any additional charge.

 If your website has a high data transmission requirement, it is advisable that you opt for an unmetered plan.
 Besides, it will also help you manage unusual traffic surges on your platform.

 When the visitors interact with a website, the server of the website exchanges data with users’ devices.
 This data is transmitted via an internet network.